top of page

 These pages provide additional information about wheelchair fencing in America and internationally.

 Parafencing is part of Boston Fencing Club's efforts to grow the sport of fencing and enable people to have access to a fantastic sport they might not otherwise have the opportunity to experience.
-Any donations given to our cause would be greatly appreciated.
+Any donations given would be greatly appreciated.
 Help spread the sport of fencing today!

 bottom of page